Ubunfu/craftonomy-ui/README.md

 4. Download the latest cross-signed certificates from Let's Encrypt to support OCSP stapling by NGINX:
 `wget -O lets-encrypt-x3-cross-signed.pem "https://letsencrypt.org/certs/lets-encrypt-x3-cross-signed.pem"`
 5. Put all the files generated above in a directory on the server that will host the app.
 Make these files available to the docker container overriding `/path/my/certs` to this directory in `docker-compose.yml`

+## Design Principles

+### Component Styling
+Generally speaking, an attempt has been made to limit component-scoped styling to that which is just enough to allow the component to appear how it is meant to, without consideration for where or how it may be used within the site.
+Styling related to the placement / usage of a component is delegated to the instantiating component.
+This seems to help promote generality and re-use as first-class considerations when designing components.